tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Routing.md

 A subclass of the [EndpointDataSource](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.routing.endpointdatasource) is required.

-That custom `EndpointDataSource` should be registered as singleton service and should be added to the `IEndpointRouteBuilder.DataSources` collection. `IEndpointRouteBuilder` is discussed ealier in this text.
+That custom `EndpointDataSource` should be registered as singleton service and should be added to the `IEndpointRouteBuilder.DataSources` collection. `IEndpointRouteBuilder` is discussed earlier in this text.

 The `EndpointDataSource` class has two abstract members

 - `public abstract IChangeToken GetChangeToken();`
 - `public abstract IReadOnlyList<Endpoint> Endpoints { get; }`

-Whenever a new `Endpoint` is added to `Endpoints` a new `IChangeToken` should be generated.
+Whenever a new `Endpoint` is added to `EndpointDataSource.Endpoints` a new `IChangeToken` should be generated.

-That `IChangeToken` is the mechanism through which Asp.Net Core gets informed that new `Endpoints` are added to the list and as a result it re-reads that list.
+That `IChangeToken` is the mechanism through which Asp.Net Core gets informed that new `Endpoints` are added to that `Endpoints` list and as a result it re-reads that list.

 Next is a custom `EndpointDataSource` along with some utility classes.